BalescuOvidiu/Bacteria/README.md

         An Arduino 8x8 matrix game for Introduction to robotics, a turn-based role-play game.
       </p>
       <p>
         The game is runs on a 20x20 square matrix.
 On some squares there are bacteria.
 A bacteria is bordered by up to 8.
 If there are two bacteria around a square, a bacteria will appear in the next generation.
-If more than 4 bacteria are found around a bacterium, then it will die.
+If more than 4 bacteria are found around a bacteria, then it will die.
       </p>
     </td>
     <td border="0" bordercolor="#FFFFFF">